-When you breathe, the tissues that line your lungs and chest wall, called the pleura, rub together.
-Normally this is not a problem, since the tissue is satiny and generates no friction.
-However, when this tissue is inflamed or infected, it becomes irritated and swollen.
-Its texture then becomes gritty, causing extreme pain.
-This condition is called pleurisy.
-It is also sometimes referred to as as “pleuritis.”
+When you breathe, the thin tissues that line your lungs and chest wall, called the pleura, rub together.
+This isn’t typically a problem because the tissue is satiny and generates no friction.
+However, when this tissue is inflamed or infected, it becomes irritated and swollen, causing significant pain.
+This condition is known as pleurisy, or pleuritis.

-Luckily, pleurisy is no longer a common condition.
+Pleurisy is no longer a common condition.
 Over the years, antibiotics have been extremely successful in treating and preventing the bacterial infections that historically were the main causes of pleurisy.
 Nowadays, most cases of pleurisy are the result of a viral infection and deaths from this illness are quite rare.

 The chief symptom associated with pleurisy is a sharp, stabbing pain when you breathe.
 This pain might go away when you hold your breath or put pressure on the painful area.
 However, the pain will often get worse when you sneeze, cough, or move.
 Fever, chills, and loss of appetite are also possible symptoms, depending on the condition that’s causing the pleurisy.

 - pain on one side of your chest

 - shallow breathing to avoid feeling pain